sdegutis/immaculata.dev/site/rationale.md

 npm i immaculata
 ```

+**NOTE**: These docs are halfway outdated.
+Will try to update soon.

 ### In memory file tree

 At the core is `LiveTree`, which loads a given directory into memory.